camunda/camunda-docs/docs/product-manuals/clients/go-client/get-started.md

 	fmt.Println(response.String())
 ```

-Run the program and verify that the process is deployed successfully.
+Run the program and verify the process deployed successfully.

-You should see similar the output:
+You should see a similar output:

 ```
 key:2251799813686743 processes:<bpmnProcessId:"order-process" version:3 processKey:2251799813686742 resourceName:"order-process.bpmn" >